lfzawacki/musical-artifacts/README.md

     GET /artifacts/42.json # get the artifact with id 42

 See the [API](https://github.com/lfzawacki/musical-artifacts/wiki/API-Documentation) for more examples and JSON object format or just make a search using the search bar and copy the URL using a JSON format.

-### Limits

-TODO: `Explain public API limits.`

-### Authenticated access

-TODO: `Exlpain how to authenticate api calls and get a bigger access limit.`

-## Registering a new resource

-Resources can be registered in the new artifact page in '/artifacts/new'

 ### Development